 Multi-day riding means dealing with whatever the road will throw at you.

-Chickens, sheep, goats, horses, birds, fallen trees, oil, sand, mud and flying insects spring up like hazards on a video game.
+Chickens, sheep, goats, horses, birds, fallen trees, oil, sand, mud and flying insects spring up like a video game hazard.

 Are your reflexes sharp enough to avoid the worst?

 Treat the long journey with respect.
 Each leg is like a flight.
 Do your checks; bike, load, route and self.

 Is everything fastened, secure and are you alert and ready?